ShaunCurtis/Blazr.VSA/Documents/Introduction.md

 ### Commands

-The command pipeline is used to modify the database.
+The command pipeline is used to modify records in the data store.
 The `CommandRequest` is defined as:

 ```csharp
 public record CommandRequest<TRecord>(TRecord Item, CommandState State );
 ```

-CommandState defines the state of the command *Create/Update/Delete*:
+CommandState defines the command state i.e. *Create/Update/Delete*:

 ```csharp
 public readonly record struct CommandState